Canardoux/flutter_sound/README.md

 ## Monitor playback position
 If you are building your own widget you might want to display a progress bar that displays the current playback position.

-The easiest way to do this is via the QuickPlayUI widget but if you want to write your own then you will want to use the `dispositionStream` with a StreamBuilder.
+The easiest way to do this is via the SoundPlayerUI widget but if you want to write your own then you will want to use the `dispositionStream` with a StreamBuilder.

 To use a `dispositionStream` you need to create an `SoundPlayer`.